White-Label Integrations for SaaS: From A to Z

 • Granular permissions and multi-tenancy.
 Each of your customers should have isolated integration environments.
 Look for built-in tenant management and role-based access control.

-The goal of white-label API integration is simple: give your engineering team a clean, well-documented API layer to work with, while giving your end users a seamless, branded integration experience they never have to think twice about.
+The goal of white-label API integration is simple: give your engineering team a clean, well-documented API layer to work with, while giving your end users a branded integration experience they never have to think twice about.

 White-Label Data Integration Platform Features

 Not all white-label integration platforms are built equally.
-When evaluating your options, pay attention to the specific features that will determine how well the platform scales with your product—and how much value it delivers to your customers.
+When evaluating your options, pay attention to the specific features that will determine how well the platform scales with your product, and how much value it delivers to your customers.

 Here are the features that matter most: